-• How does this project help meet the goals and objectives of the School Improvement Team plan?

-• How does this project fit into the LEA's master plan?

-• How does this project help meet State educational standards (e.g., MD College and Career Readiness Standards)?

-- How does this project align with the district's SAFE plan? - How does this project help meet national education goals or fit into national initiatives? - Does this project coordinate efforts with other projects currently underway? - Are there plans for future projects that will coordinate with this one? - Will resources be shared to increase efficiency and cost effectiveness?
+- How does this project help meet the goals and objectives of the Teacher Collaborative plan? - How does this project fit into the local school system's master plan? - How does this project help meet State educational standards (e.g., Maryland College and Career Readiness Standards)? - How does this project help meet national education goals or fit into national initiatives? - Does this project coordinate efforts with any other projects currently underway? - Are there plans for any future projects that will coordinate with this one? - Will resources be shared to increase efficiency and cost effectiveness?